 - Gartner concluded that “analytics will take center stage as the volume of data generated by embedded systems increases and vast pools of structured and unstructured data inside and outside the enterprise are analyzed.”
 This will require programming expertise.

-- More intuitive and responsive systems will be developed in the artificial intelligence environment, creating a further complex computing environment that requires programming expertise.
-This environment will include things like “prototype autonomous vehicles, advanced robots, virtual personal assistants and smart advisors” that further disrupt the computing world.
+- More intuitive and responsive systems will be developed in the artificial intelligence environment.
+This will create a further complex computing environment that requires programming expertise.
+This environment will include things like “prototype autonomous vehicles, advanced robots, virtual personal assistants and smart advisors”.

 - Cloud and client computing will continue to grow with the need to create the type of applications that can address portability and the second-screen phenomenon that describes the application of supporting the simultaneous use of multiple devices.